Origami: Modular origami

 Modular origami consists of putting a number of identical pieces together to form a complete model.
 Often the individual pieces are simple, but the final assembly may be more difficult.
 Many modular origami models are decorative folding balls such as kusudama, which differ from classical origami in that the pieces may be held together using thread or glue.

 Chinese paper folding, a cousin of origami, includes a similar style called golden venture folding where large numbers of pieces are put together to create elaborate models.
 This style is most commonly known as "3D origami".
 However, that name did not appear until Joie Staff published a series of books titled 3D Origami, More 3D Origami, and More and More 3D Origami.
 This style originated from some Chinese refugees while they were detained in America and is also called Golden Venture folding from the ship they came on.

 Wet-folding

 Wet-folding is an origami technique for producing models with gentle curves rather than geometric straight folds and flat surfaces.
-The paper is dampened so it can be moulded easily, the final model keeps its shape when it dries.
+The paper is dampened so it can be moulded easily, and the final model keeps its shape when it dries.
 It can be used, for instance, to produce very natural looking animal models.
 Size, an adhesive that is crisp and hard when dry, but dissolves in water when wet and becoming soft and flexible, is often applied to the paper either at the pulp stage while the paper is being formed, or on the surface of a ready sheet of paper.
 The latter method is called external sizing and most commonly uses Methylcellulose, or MC, paste, or various plant starches.